top of page

 That is emotional freedom.

-If you’ve been meeting your own shadow lately - in your triggers, your relationships, your body - know this: you are not regressing.
-You are remembering.
+If you’ve been meeting your own shadow lately, in your triggers, your relationships, your body, take comfort that you are not regressing.

-This is the deeper rhythm of Emotional Recalibration Therapy -
+This is the deeper rhythm of Inner Child Healing

 You are not too much.